flotiq/flotiq-docs/docs/panel/webhooks.md

 ## What is a Webhook?

-Webhooks are **automated notifications** sent from the application when something changes, that allows you to extend the standard Flotiq behaviour.
+Webhooks are **automated notifications** sent from the application when something changes, which allows you to extend the standard Flotiq behaviour.

 Performing actions on the content, you can automatically **notify other external services**, and order them to perform additional actions, e.g. sending an email after adding a comment.